-Now that is over with, you can hand me a box of tissues and let me bring on the tears, or at least the desire to yell.
+On the other hand, you can hand me a box of tissues and let me bring on the tears.

-My dilemma: I was great at sales but not so great at managing.
+As a result, I have a dilemma.
+That is to say, while I was great at sales I’m not so great at managing.

 Is herding cats really impossible?